Phase-space analysis of dark energy models in non-minimally coupled theories of gravity

 The paper is structured as follows.
-In Sect.~\ref{Sec2}, we introduce the non-minimally couplings within the geometrical trinity of gravity and analyze the modified cosmological equations.
-In Sect.~\ref{Sec3}, we study the modified cosmological equations, and present the autonomous systems for both minimally and non-minimally coupled cosmologies.
+In Sect.~\ref{Sec2}, we introduce the non-minimally couplings within the theories of gravity and analyze the modified cosmological equations.
+In Sect.~\ref{Sec3}, we study the modified cosmological equations and present the autonomous systems for both minimally and non-minimally coupled cosmologies.
 Last but not least, we also introduce all the potentials used for quintessence and phantom field.
 Then, in Sect.~\ref{Sec4}, we perform a stability analysis for the minimally and non-minimally coupled scenarios, identifying the critical points for all the potentials and computing the cosmological quantities within them.
-Finally, in Sect.~\ref{Sec5}, we present the conclusions and perspectives of our work.
+In Sect.~\ref{Sec5}, we consider the growth of matter perturbations comparing our dark energy models with the concordance paradigm.
+Finally, in Sect.~\ref{Sec6}, we present the conclusions and perspectives of our work.